 At one point in the history of the world, cousins were often seen as means to fortify a lineage and consolidate wealth through marriage.
 That practice has largely fallen out of favor in Western society but platonic relationships with cousins still make a difference in the lives of children and adults.
 Cousins either share just enough of a family narrative that they can serve as friendly sounding boards or enough common experience that they can behave as de facto siblings.
 The relationship is malleable, which is the basic appeal.
 An aunt will always be an aunt and a grandfather will always be a grandfather, but cousins can be more or less whatever a child needs, which is why parents should cultivate and facilitate familial bonding.

-Largely those resources are linked to emotional support.
-Cousins offer someone to seek out in hard times or to share in celebration.
+Those resources are largely linked to emotional support.
+Cousins offer someone to seek out in hard times or to share with in celebration.
 This might be true for other family members too.
 A kind aunt may certainly offer a shoulder to cry on.
 But cousins are uniquely suited to offer emotional support because they often share generational ties.

 “That shared experience is a place to develop a relationship,” says Brown.
 So even though cousins might be separated by distance, they are more likely to be bonded by the unique factors shared by those in their generational peer group.
 This makes cousin relationships extraordinarily easy to pick up again after long absences.